pygame/pygame/docs/reST/ref/freetype.rst

    .. method:: render

       | :sl:`Renders text on a surface`
-      | :sg:`render(dest, text, fgcolor, bgcolor=None, style=STYLE_DEFAULT, rotation=0, ptsize=default) -> (Surface, Rect)`
+      | :sg:`render(text, fgcolor, bgcolor=None, style=STYLE_DEFAULT, rotation=0, ptsize=default) -> (Surface, Rect)`

+      Renturns a new :mod:`pygame.Surface`, with the text rendered to it in the color given by 'fgcolor'.
+If ``bgcolor`` is given, the surface will be filled with this color.
+If no background color is given, the surface is filled with zero alpha opacity.
+Normally the returned surface has a 32 bit pixel size.
+However, if ``bgcolor`` is ``None`` and antialiasing is disabled a two color 8 bit surface with colorkey set for the background color is returned.

+      The return value is a tuple: the new surface and the bounding rectangle giving the size and origin of the rendered text.

+      If an empty string is passed for text then the returned Rect is zero width and the height of the face.
+If dest is None the returned surface is the same dimensions as the boundary rect.
+The rect will test False.

+      The rendering is done using the face's default size in points and its default style, without any rotation, and taking into account faces which are set to be drawn vertically via the :meth:`Face.vertical` attribute.
+      Optionally you may specify another point size to use via the 'ptsize' argument, a text rotation via the 'rotation' argument, or a new text style via the 'style' argument.

+      If text is a char (byte) string, then its encoding is assumed to be ``LATIN1``.

+   .. method:: render_to

+      | :sl:`Renders text to an existing surface`
+      | :sg:`render(surf, dest, text, fgcolor, bgcolor=None, style=STYLE_DEFAULT, rotation=0, ptsize=default) -> Rect`

-      Renders the string 'text' to a :mod:`pygame.Surface`, using the color 'fgcolor'.
+      Renders the string 'text' to a :mod:`pygame.Surface` 'surf', using the color 'fgcolor'.

-      The 'dest' parameter is supposed to be a sequence containing the surface and the coordinates at which the text will be rendered, in that order.
+      Argument 'dest' is an (x, y) surface coordinate pair.
+If either x or y is not an integer it is converted to one if possible.
-      The sequence may be either (surf, posn) or (surf, x, y), where x and y are numbers. posn can be any sequence, including Rect, for which the first two elements are positions x and y.
-If x and y are not integers they will be cast to int: ``int(x)``, ``int(y)``.
+      Any sequence, including Rect, for which the first two elements are positions x and y is accepted.

       If such a sequence exists, and the destination surface is a valid :mod:`pygame.Surface` (independently of its bit depth), the text will be